adam-fraga/adam-fraga/README.md

-- 🔭 I’m currently working as a Fullstack Web software developer @Tekoway:
+- 🔭 I’m currently working as a Fullstack Web software developer @Tekoway.

-- 🌱 I’m currently learning Rust as my future main server langage 👻
+- 🌱 I’m currently learning Rust as my future main server langage.

-- 🫥 I use Neovim as my main text editor which is entierly config in Lua lang!
+- 🫥 I use Neovim as my main text editor which is entierly config in Lua.

 #### ✨ Contact ✨